Lake-Commander/Neuro_well/README.md

 ## ⚠️ Disclaimer
 > This application is strictly for educational and research purposes.
-It should not be used in any real-world or production setting to determine the authenticity of news without further validation and domain expertise.
+It is not intended for clinical use.

 # 🧠 Employee Burnout Prediction